ovh/docs/pages/cloud/network-ip/bring-your-own-IP/guide.en-gb.md

 ### Is changing the campus of an imported IP possible?

 It is possible to change the campus of an IP block only if you have chosen a French campus at the time of the order.
-In this case, you can change the campus of your IP block only if the destination service is located on a French campus (Roubaix, Gravelines or Strasbourg).
-For other campuses, you would have to release the product and redeem it (for now this is the only way to do this).
+In this case, you can change the campus of your IP block only if the destination service is located on a French campus (Roubaix, Gravelines or Strasbourg).<br>
+For other campuses, you would have to release the product and redeem it (this is currently the only valid method).

 ### How will I know which OVHcloud DNS servers will handle the ARPA zone for my imported IP?